Annual Crime Victims’ Rights Day

 - 5:30 pm - Memorial service at St. Paul’s Church will pay tribute to all those who have died or have been traumatized by violent crime.
 It will be directly followed by a vigil and a reception.

 The public is encouraged to visit the Clothesline Project Display organized by the AmeriCorps Victim Assistance Program of the Coalition.
-It will be on the Statehouse Lawn from 11am to 2pm.
+It will be on the Statehouse Lawn or inside the church from 11am to 2pm.
 This project highlights the pain and healing experienced by survivors of domestic and sexual violence.
 It gives survivors and their loved ones a way to cope with and express what they have experienced by writing messages on t-shirts.